fxm90/LightweightObservable/README.md

 ##### Swift Package Manager
 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
-It is in early development, but LightweightObservable does support its use on supported platforms.
+It is in early development, but Lightweight Observable does support its use on supported platforms.

-Once you have your Swift package set up, adding LightweightObservable as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+Once you have your Swift package set up, adding Lightweight Observable as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
 ```swift
 dependencies: [
     .package(url: "https://github.com/fxm90/LightweightObservable", from: "1.0.3")